ABelliqueux/blender_io_export_psx_mesh/README.md

   * Export vertex animations
   * Export up to 3 light sources
   * Export pre-rendered backgrounds for in-game use (8bpp and 4bpp)
+  * VRam auto layout for TIMs

 ![comparison](gif/rt-8b-4b.gif)
 Real-time 3D / 8bpp background / 4bpp background

-### "Engine"

-  * Very basic physics / collision detection
-  * Constrained camera trajectory
-  * Orbital camera mode
-  * Basic Spatial partitioning
-  * Portal based camera angle switch
-  * 3D sprite
-  * VRam auto layout for TIMs

 ## Planned

   * Fix and improve all the things !
-  * Wall collisions

 # Install the plugin